BruceChun0820/IELTS-Learning/Writing Task/Writing Task2/Children_Phones_Long_Time.md

 ## Essay Question

-*Some children spend hours every day on their smartphones.**Why is this the case?
+*Some children spend hours every day on their smartphones.Why is this the case?
 Do you think this is a positive or a negative development?*

 ## Essay Sample